google/flax/docs_nnx/why.rst

 In Flax Linen, model surgery has historically been challenging because of two reasons:

 1. Due to lazy initialization, it is not guaranteed that you can replace a sub-``Module`` with a new one.
-2. The parameter structure is separate from the ``flax.linen.Module`` structure, which means you have to manually keep them in sync.
+2. The parameter structure is separated from the ``flax.linen.Module`` structure, which means you have to manually keep them in sync.

 In Flax NNX, you can replace sub-Modules directly as per the Python semantics.
 Since parameters are part of the ``nnx.Module`` structure, they are never out of sync.
 Below is an example of how you can